ivan-svetlich/CalendarAppServer/README.md

 # PLANNER - Calendar App
-Appointment Book app to keep track of important deadlines, special events and more with clear organization.
+Appointment Book Web App to keep track of important deadlines, special events and more with clear organization.

 This is the server's repository.
 Also, take a look at the [client's repository](https://github.com/ivan-svetlich/calendar-app-client).